This vegan egusi soup is nutty, spicy, and just as finger-licking delicious, as the classic version.

 Traditionally, egusi is made using a variety of meats, but this vegan version is so good, it will definitely be in rotation in your home.

 This is a summary of the ingredients needed to make vegan egusi soup, as well as possible options for substitution, if any.
-The full ingredient measurements have been provided in the recipe card below.
+The full ingredient measurements and detailed instructions have been provided in the recipe card below.

 - egusi seeds (melon seeds) - you will find egusi seeds online and in most African shops.